bettachini/MecanicaAnaliticaComputacional/88presentación/jose_2024/paper.md

 Yet knowledge and practice not only on numerical analysis, but also on programming as a tool, were seldom exploited at UNLaM to address this issue.
 -->

-The required modelling as well as algebraic and calculus operations to generate the Euler-Lagrange differential equations are performed using [_physics.mechanics_](https://docs.sympy.org/latest/modules/physics/mechanics/), the symbolics dynamics sub-package of the _SymPy_ library.
+The required modelling as well as algebraic and calculus operations to generate the Euler-Lagrange differential equations are performed using [_physics.mechanics_](https://docs.sympy.org/latest/modules/physics/mechanics/), the symbolic dynamics sub-package of the _SymPy_ library [@10.7717/peerj-cs.103:2017].
 Its code was ported from the [_PyDy_ library](https://www.pydy.org/history.html), a replacement of _Autolev_ [@levinson_autolev_1990:1990],a commercial software that instrumentalised the Kane's method [@kane_dynamics_1985:1985].
 As stated in the online textbook for the [Multibody Dynamics course at TU Delft](https://moorepants.github.io/me41055), a successor to the one _PyDy_ was developed for, this method avoids accounting for non-conservative forces with Lagrange's multipliers, but it requires modelling forces in the system [@jason_k_moore_learn_2024:2024].
  Our choice was instead to make students model systems solely by their energy, a more traditional approach, in order to immerse them into a radically different way of solving mechanical problems in their first contact with the subject of analytical mechanics.